Cholera

 Less than 24 months

-50-100ml after each loose stool
+50 – 100ml after each loose stool

-10 years and above As much as the patient wants
+As much as the patient can tolerate

 Give ORS in the first 4 hours as follows: